telerik/maui-docs/controls/datagrid/keyboard-support.md

 ---
-title: Keyboard Support
+title: Keyboard Navigation
 page_title: .NET MAUI DataGrid Documentation - Keyboard Support
-description: Check the Telerik DataGrid for .NET MAUI Keyboard navigation article.
+description:
-position: 9
+position: 30
 slug: datagrid-keyboard-support
 ---

 # .NET MAUI DataGrid Keyboard Support

-RadDataGrid provides keyboard navigation support which is curently available on WinUI.
+The Telerik UI for .NET MAUI DataGrid provides keyboard navigation support which is curently available on WinUI.
 You can easily change the DataGrid `CurrentCell` when using some of the keyboard keys.
 For more details about CurentCell review the [Current Cell]({%slug datagrid-current-cell%}) article

 In the following table you can find some of the actions and the respective hotkeys that invoke them: